 GREETING CARD DESIGNER

-Contracted to Recycled Paper Greetings since 1984 to write and illustrate greeting cards Distributed throughout North America, Britain & Australia.
-Approximately 1500 designs published to date.
+Contracted to Recycled Paper Greetings from 1984 to 2005 to write and illustrate greeting cards distributed throughout North America, Britain & Australia.
+Approximately 1500 designs published.

 FREELANCE ILLUSTRATION CLIENTS

 IBM, Coors, Contel, Nation's Business Magazine, Virgin Atlantic Airways, Modern Maturity Magazine, CBS, Hitachi, Frito-Lay, Duracell, Random House, Kurta Corporation, ROE Industries, Simon & Schuster, Saatchi & Saatchi, WVAY FM 100.7, Publicom, Korey Kay & Partners, Prentice-Hall, Video Review Magazine, Nordon Laboratories, NYNEX, Vermont Public Television (ETV), Meritor Credit Corporation, Prudential